hpc/pavilion2/docs/tests/results.rst

    ``2 days, 10:05:12.833312``
 -  **result** - The PASS/FAIL result of the test.

-All time fields are in ISO8601 format, with timezone offsets.
+All time fields are in ISO8601 format.

 result
 ^^^^^^